mateyct/startup/README.md

 [My Notes](notes.md)

 DrawnLine is an app that allows users to play receive a random word, and then draw it.
 That image will be transmitted to other players, and those players will have to guess what it is.
 Think of it like online charades, but drawing!
 Players will earn points by guessing correctly, and the person that gets the most correct in a session wins.
-The number of correct guess will be stored and displayed in a leaderboard to see who the best guesser is overall.
+The number of wins will be stored per player and displayed in a leaderboard to see who the best guesser is overall.

 ## 🚀 Specification Deliverable